pjwilcoxen/sym/docs/usage.md

 ### Option -scalars
 Only applies when the -debug language target is used.
-Causes additional files to be written showing element-by-element declarations and usage of parameters and variables.
+Causes an additional file to be written showing element-by-element declarations and usage of parameters and variables.

 ### Option -syntax